rodrigoFfreire/PEPE-Assembly/README.md

 ### Installation
 - Download the repository and put it in `~/.vscode/extensions` there should now be a `pepe-assembly` folder in there
-- Go to the installed extensions and make sure the extension is there and enabled
+- Go to the installed extensions in VS Code and make sure the extension is there and enabled
 <br></br>
 ### Configuration
 - Create a `.asm` file